tunks/scala-scratchpad/aspectj/README.md

-# Scala method logging with AspectJ
+# Method logging with AspectJ

 *June 21, 2014*